 I served my Colcannon under some traditional Irish bangers that I found at Costco.
-They usually show up just after valentines day and seem to sell fast so I always grab a package or 2 when I see them and throw them in the freezer for St. Patricks Day.
+They usually show up just after valentines day and seem to sell fast so I always grab a package or 2 when I see them and throw them in the freezer for St. Patrick's Day.

-Traditional Irish Colcannon
+A Brief History of Traditional Irish Colcannon

-I kind of view this as this Irish version of a latke that used mashed vs. shredded potatoes.
+I kind of view this as this Irish version of a latke that uses mashed vs. shredded potatoes.
 They mention in the cookbook that you can also make it using kale, but I have to imagine that kale wasn't something that was readily available at the origination of this dish.
 I choose to go with a regular ol' green cabbage but feel free to pack in the kale if you'd like.

 The book also states that Colcannon would have been most traditionally associated with Hallowe'en, when it is likely to be made with curly kale and would have a ring hidden in it -- predicting marriage during the coming year for the person who found it.
 Just a little fun fact about it for ya!